-The DRL turn off when the headlamps are turned to 0000 or 000.
-DRL also turns off when the ignition is off.
-DRL will turn back on when the exterior lamp control turns back to AUTO or 000.
+The DRL turn off when the headlamps are turned to $\circlearrowleft$ or the ignition is off.

 Automatic Headlamp System

 When the exterior lamp control is set to AUTO and it is dark enough outside, the headlights come on automatically.

 There is a light sensor on top of the instrument panel.
 Do not cover the sensor.